Empower Your Practice

 Skills, Qualifications, and Certifications Needed

 To succeed in this multifaceted role, a private practice manager must possess a unique blend of interpersonal and hard business skills.
-Most clinics require a bachelor’s degree in healthcare administration, business management, or a related field, though extensive clinical or administrative experience can sometimes substitute for formal education.
+Most clinics prefer a bachelor’s degree in healthcare administration, business management, or a related field.
+However, an associate degree or extensive clinical and administrative experience can sometimes substitute for formal education.

 Crucial skills for a medical office manager include: